-The Custodian receives and holds all cash, portfolio securities and other assets of each Fund for safekeeping and on direction from the Fund will settle on behalf of the Fund, the purchase and sale of the Fund's assets.
-Under the terms of the Custodian Agreement and subject to the requirements of the Canadian Securities Administrators, the Custodian may appoint one or more sub-custodians.
-The fees for custodial services provided by the Custodian are paid by each Fund.
-The Custodian Agreement can be terminated by a Fund or by the Custodian on 60 days' prior written notice.
+Each Custodian receives and holds cash, portfolio securities and other assets of the applicable Fund(s) for safekeeping and on direction from the applicable Fund(s) will settle on behalf of such Fund(s) the purchase and sale of each such Fund's assets.
+Under the terms of each Custodian Agreement and subject to the requirements of applicable securities laws, the applicable Custodian may appoint one or more subcustodians.
+The fees for custodial services provided by each Custodian are paid by each Fund.
+None of the Custodians is an affiliate of the Manager.
+The principal or head office of each Custodian is located in Toronto, Ontario, Canada.
+The Manager has obtained exemptive relief to permit each Fund to appoint more than one custodian.
+The Funds may appoint an additional custodian from time to time.
+See "Exemptions and Approvals".